DeveloperJosh/Blues-auth/README.md

-# To Do
+# To Do.

+- Add a terms of service and privacy policy: Create and enforce terms of service and privacy policy pages.

+# Working on.

+- Implement audit logs for security-sensitive actions: Track and log actions like account deletions, role changes, and 2FA setups for security audits.

+# Dropped for now.

 - Implement OAuth2 for third-party login providers: Add support for logging in with Google, Facebook, GitHub, etc.
-- Implement audit logs for security-sensitive actions: Track and log actions like account deletions, role changes, and 2FA setups for security audits.
-- Add a terms of service and privacy policy: Create and enforce terms of service and privacy policy pages.

-# Completed
+# Completed.

 - Added login page.
 - Added registration page.